Revocable Living Trusts

 Will I lose any control over my property if I create a Revocable Living Trust?

-No, you will not lose control over your property if you create a revocable living trust.
-The revocable living trust allows you to maintain full control over your assets while you are alive.
+No, you do not lose control over your property if you create a revocable living trust.
+It allows you to maintain full control over your assets while you are alive with all ownership rights.
+You can make the trust sell or refinance a home.
 If you become incapacitated, the Trustee can manage the assets for you.

 So, let’s say you own a home in Glen Arm and a cabin outside Smithsburg.
-If you later decide you want to sell your Glen Arm home and use the funds to retire in Smithsburg, then you will be free to do so.
+If you later decide you want to sell your Glen Arm home and use the funds to retire in Smithsburg, then you may do so.
 That is one benefit of a revocable living trust.

 Is a revocable living trust or power of attorney better for avoiding a guardianship?

-A Maryland power of attorney will allow another to manage your finances and your assets.
-However, a power of attorney cannot stop others from taking advantage of you as well as a trust.
+A Maryland power of attorney allows another to manage your finances and your assets.
+However, a power of attorney cannot stop others from taking advantage of you as well as a living trust.
 For instance, a power of attorney does not prevent you from continuing to send money to a dishonest caregiver.

-You can stop con artists in their greedy tracks by placing your assets int your trust and requesting your trust agreement revoke your trustee rights if diagnosed with Alzheimer’s, dementia, or similar illnesses.
+You can stop con artists in their greedy tracks by placing your assets into your living trust and having your trustee rights revoked if diagnosed with Alzheimer’s, dementia, or similar illnesses.

 Do I have to transfer all my assets to my living trust?

-You should rely upon the advice of a good Maryland Trust Attorney to assist you because of such complexity.
+You should rely upon the advice of a good Maryland Trust Attorney, Md.
+Code, Estates & Trusts §14.5–101, to assist you because of such complexity.
 Getting the trust agreement is just the first step in trust-based estate planning.

 TESTIMONIALS